 soles for better traction.

-Ask your doctor about taking pain medicine, if needed.
+Ask your healthcare provider about taking pain medicine, if needed.

 Chemotherapy's potential effects on the sexual organs

-Many people, both men and women, find that chemotherapy affects their sex organs,
+Many people, both men and women, find that chemo affects their sex organs, as well

-as well as their ability to have sex.
-Your age and general health will influence how
+as their ability to have sex.
+Your age and general health will influence how the medicines

-Chemotherapy medicines can cause temporary or permanent infertility.
-They reduce the
+Chemo medicines can cause short-term or permanent infertility.
+They reduce the number

-number of sperm cells and their ability to move.
-This doesn't always affect a man's
+of sperm cells and their ability to move.
+This doesn't always affect a man's ability

-ability to have intercourse, but it could create difficulty in getting or keeping
+to have intercourse.
+But it could cause problems in getting or keeping an erection.

-Discuss with your doctor the use of birth control during treatment, including using
+Talk with your healthcare provider about the use of birth control during treatment.

-a condom for the first 48 hours after the last dose of chemotherapy.
-This is because
+You may want to use a condom for the first 48 hours after the last dose of chemo.

-some chemotherapy medicines can be found in the semen.
-Your doctor can advise you
+This is because some chemo medicines can be found in the semen.
+Your provider can

-regarding how long to use birth control.
-If you wish to father a child, you should
+advise you regarding how long to use birth control.
+If you wish to father a child,

-talk with your doctor to find out whether the treatment will affect your fertility.
+you should talk with your provider to find out whether the treatment will affect your

-Also discuss the possibility of sperm-banking before you begin your treatment.
+fertility.
+Also talk about the possibility of sperm-banking before you start your